bbauska/W3Cx-4of5-thru-May-2024/README.md

 <b>The three rules of Shadow DOM:</b>

-1. With Shadow DOM, elements are associated with a new kind of node: *a shadow root*.
+1. With Shadow DOM, elements are associated with a new kind of node: *a shadow root</i>.

-2. An element that has a shadow root associated with it is called *a shadow host*.
+2. An element that has a shadow root associated with it is called <i>a shadow host</i>.

-3.  *The content of a shadow host isn’t rendered; the content of the shadow root is rendered instead.*
+3.  <i>The content of a shadow host isn’t rendered; the content of the shadow root is rendered instead.</i>

 NB: Because other browsers do not offer the tool-set, all of the examples we discuss on this subject use Google Chrome or Chromium.